NobleMajo/cprox/README.md

 Details:
 You can use CProX as webserver.
 It can proxy, redirect and service static content on requests

 !
-CProX | by majo418 | supported by CoreUnit.NET !
+CProX | by noblemajo | supported by CoreUnit.NET !
 ```

 # usage recommendation